May 26: Today in Royal History

 Unofficial Royalty: Elizabeth Mikhailovna of Russia, Duchess of Nassau

-May 26, 1867 – Birth of Princess Victoria Mary of Teck, Queen of the United Kingdom, wife of King George V of the United Kingdom, at Kensington Palace in London, England
+May 26, 1867 – Birth of Princess Victoria Mary of Teck, Queen Mary of the United Kingdom, wife of King George V of the United Kingdom, at Kensington Palace in London, England

 Full name: Victoria Mary Augusta Louisa Olga Pauline Claudine Agnes

 Mary was a great-granddaughter of King George III and a first cousin once removed of Queen Victoria.
 She was first engaged to Prince Albert Victor, Duke of Clarence (known as Prince Eddy), the oldest son and eldest child of Albert Edward, Prince of Wales (later King Edward VII) and Princess Alexandra of Denmark.
 After his death from pneumonia, Mary married his brother, the future King George V. Mary and George had five sons and one daughter.
-Queen Mary lived long enough to see her granddaughter Elizabeth become Queen of the United Kingdom, but died on March 24, 1953, at age 85 of lung cancer (although her illness was referred to as “gastric problems”) just ten weeks before the coronation.
+Queen Mary lived long enough to see her granddaughter Elizabeth become Queen of the United Kingdom.
+She died on March 24, 1953, at age 85 of lung cancer (although her illness was referred to as “gastric problems”) just ten weeks before the coronation.
 Before her death, Queen Mary had insisted that the coronation go ahead as scheduled.

 Unofficial Royalty: Mary of Teck, Queen of the United Kingdom